garlic-guardian-and-the-crouton-kid/ryker-sf/README.md

 3D reconstruction of 1938 San Francisco
 =======================================

+This repository contains a pipeline for reconstructing 3D topography from a set of partially-overlapping images taken by uncalibrated cameras.
+We demonstrate this system on a set of aerial images of San Francisco taken by Harrison Ryker in 1938, preserved by the San Francisco Public Library, and digitized by the David Rumsey Map Center.

+![map showing the error in our reconstruction][error_map]

+The map above shows the [RMSE][] of our reconstruction, compared against a [2013 digital elevation map][] (DEM) with 1/3 arc-second resolution (approximately 10 meters).
+Our point cloud reconstruction is binned at the resolution of the DEM.
+More information about these DEMs is available [here][USGS DEMs].

+Total RMSE for our reconstruction, compared against the 2013 DEM is 65.42 meters.

 ### Running

 To run the pipeline, build the code (see below for instructions), and the run: